Birmingham Symphony Hall

 Making an Entrance

-We were appointed by Performances Birmingham Ltd (PBL), the charitable trust which manages Town Hall & Symphony Hall, in late Dec 2017 to lead a multi-disciplinary team on the project to refurbish and extend the existing foyers to the Symphony Hall.
+We were appointed by Performances Birmingham Ltd (now B:Music Ltd), the charitable trust which manages Town Hall & Symphony Hall, in late Dec 2017 to lead a multi-disciplinary team on the project to refurbish and extend the existing foyers to the Symphony Hall.

 The key objectives of the Symphony Hall foyer project were clearly articulated in the submission to Arts Council England: the expansion of the foyers to grow and diversify the audience and enhance organisational resilience; to create a permeable space, energised with new artistic adventures; and to dissolve the formality of the Symphony Hall and to turn curious visitors into lifelong supporters.

-The project seeks to extend the foyers and provide, for the first time, a dedicated entrance for the Symphony Hall from Centenary Square – which is itself undergoing major redevelopment to provide a high-quality public realm.
-The transformed foyers will provide much improved bar, catering, and hospitality spaces, to help increase the financial resilience of PBL and provide space for the delivery of their participation and learning programme.
+Our project extended the foyers and provided, for the first time, a dedicated entrance for the Symphony Hall from Centenary Square – which itself has recently undergone major redevelopment to provide a high-quality public realm.
+The transformed foyers provide much improved bar, catering, and hospitality spaces, to help increase the financial resilience of B:Music and provide space for the delivery of their participation and learning programme.

-This project is the latest in a series exploring the use of foyers in performing arts venues.
+Symphony Hall is the latest in a series of projects exploring the use of foyers in performing arts venues.
 There is always a need for these spaces to function well around performance times – with clear and intuitive wayfinding and generous circulation – but also to be active during the daytime, to ensure that the foyers reflect the energy and creativity of the artistic programme.

-We imagine the ground floor café as a fusion of the Symphony Hall’s elegance with the raw and youthful vibe of the city.
+The Stalls level at the ground floor has a new café box office.
+It has been designed as a fusion of the Symphony Hall’s elegance with the raw and youthful vibe of the city.
 The palette feels fresh and robust, with a strong inside/outside relationship as a result of the panoramic windows to the city beyond – both inviting people in and framing views out.

-With a cascading stair from the upper level, the Dress Circle is an exciting volume.
-It’s a dynamic space that needs to work hard at both fast and slow pace, cope with the demands of an audience transitioning to and from the auditorium, be an attractive space for interval drinks, and function as a venue hosting daytime performances and workshops.
-We seek to strike a balance in our interior design between theatrical grandeur and a more relaxed and creative performance feel.
-We propose that this is achieved through use of familiar tones of colour in new rubber flooring, combined with textured upholstery, timber flooring and fittings, and a metal perforated balustrade uniting the space.
+With a cascading stair from the upper level, the Circle is an exciting volume.
+It’s designed as a dynamic space to work hard at both fast and slow pace, cope with the demands of an audience transitioning to and from the auditorium, be an attractive space for interval drinks, and function as a venue hosting daytime performances and workshops.
+We sought to strike a balance in our interior design between theatrical grandeur and a more relaxed and creative performance feel.
+We achieved this through the use of familiar tones of colour in new timber and carpet flooring, combined with textured upholstery, timber fittings, and a metal perforated balustrade uniting the space.

 The Grand Tier offers a unique perspective overlooking Centenary Square, and is a jewel in the crown of the Symphony Hall.
 This space is to be used in contrasting ways: as an education space for groups of children and adults during daytime; and in the evening as a memorable hosting space for events.
-The real attraction at this level will be the ceiling that is clearly visible from the square.
-We are interested in the idea that this is adorned with a mural or local artwork, rooting the building firmly in the city, and transforming this space into a unique destination.
+The real attraction at this level is the ceiling that is clearly visible from the square.